Texas Official Speaks Publicly About Growing Up Gay

-Mr. JOEL BURNS (City Councilman, Fort Worth, Texas): I have never told this story to anyone before tonight - not my family, not my husband, not anyone.
+JOEL BURNS: I have never told this story to anyone before tonight - not my family, not my husband, not anyone.
 But the numerous suicides in recent days have upset me so much and have just torn at my heart.
 And even though there may be some political repercussions for telling my story, this story is not just for the adults who might choose or not choose to support me.
 This story is for the young people who might be holding that gun tonight, or the rope, or the pill bottle.

 BLOCK: Oh, wow.

 BURNS: And, you know, if there's only one of those kids, then I was successful on Tuesday night.
 It was worth every tear shed.
 It was worth every bit of upset.
 It was worth, you know, even my mom and dad being upset if just one of those kids decided not to.
 And I've had a number tell me that is indeed the case.